Mill Levy ballots are being sent out to the community

 The district wants to continue building on the progress made with the Mill Levy passed in 2019.

-That levy helped SD2 graduates get connected with local leaders in the construction community through their partnership with Montana
+That levy helped School District 2 graduates get connected with local leaders in the construction community through their partnership with Montana

-When asked about the effectiveness of the previous Mill Levy and how he hopes the newest one will follow in success, Superintendent Greg Upham says this, “History is providing us an opportunity to place students who are still in the K-12 system into networking and employment opportunities.
+When asked about the effectiveness of the previous Mill Levy and how he hopes the newest one will follow in success, Superintendent Greg Upham had this to say, “History is providing us an opportunity to place students who are still in the K-12 system into networking and employment opportunities.
 We couldn’t have done this fifteen to twenty years ago if there was no place to put them – there were no openings.
 And so, this is part of giving back to the community with the education system."

 We spoke to two community members to hear how they feel about the Mill Levy the district is hoping to pass.